 TRACS (TASC Registration, Assessment and Certification System) is the Office of TASC’s system for managing student administration, examination and certification data.

 TRACS replaces the Office of TASC’s current system, and creates a robust system and enduring legacy for the management of secondary student information now and in the future.
-The system will commence roll out from April 2019.

 Why is TRACS needed?